7 Best generators for your RV air conditioner (Full reviews)

 Champion Power Equipment 100302 4000-Watt RV Ready Open Frame Inverter, Yellow

-This generator provides 4000 watts on start up and when running, it can produce 3500 watts to keep your electrical devices running safely.
-This means that even more powerful air conditioners will have enough juice with plenty left over for all of the other gadgets in your recreational vehicle.
+This generator provides 4000 watts on start-up, and when running, it can produce 3500 watts to keep your electrical devices running safely.
+This means that even more powerful air conditioners will have enough juice with plenty left over for all other gadgets in your recreational vehicle.

-Champion claims up to 17 hours of use on one tank of fuel (at a 25% capacity) which will allow you and your family worry-free camping trips no matter what your plans are.
+Champion claims up to 17 hours of use on one fuel tank (at a 25% capacity), which will allow you and your family worry-free camping trips no matter your plans.

 In addition to improved fuel efficiency and a larger capacity, this generator has more features than its younger brother, the Champion 3400.
 These include a useful USB adapter, quieter operation levels, and an impressive eco mode which improves the fuel economy.
-Taking all this into consideration, it’s arguably the most technologically advanced generator on my list.
+Considering all this, it’s arguably the most technologically advanced generator on my list.ir?t=every00c 20&language=en US&l=li2&o=1&a=B01M3R711N

 Fans of this model argue that all of the average RV’s power needs are met for a very modest purchase price.

-One negative (which actually keeps the price down) is that the Champion 4000 has a manual pull-start instead of a flashy push-button starter.
-Don’t let this put you off though as it’s still easy to get it going with a simple pull of the cord.
+One negative (which keeps the price down) is that the Champion 4000 has a manual pull-start instead of a flashy push-button starter.
+Don’t let this put you off; getting it going with a simple cord pull is still manageable.

 Another reason for the low price is that the wheels are sold separately.
-You can get some if you need them but many owners prefer to save a few bucks by not buying them.
+You can get some if needed, but many owners prefer to save a few bucks by not buying them.

-This one produces a maximum of 64dB, which is about the same volume as people speaking at a distance of 23 feet.
+This one produces a maximum of 64dB, about the same volume as people speaking at a distance of 23 feet.

 Overall, the Champion 4000 generator is difficult to beat for fuel economy and has over four thousand reviews on Amazon with a 4.6-star rating (at the time of writing).